First the good news...

 Now, the bad news...

 There is a lot of imported GM food coming into our country, mostly from the Americas.
-It is in Australian made and imported products on our supermarket shelves, and unfortunately is being fed to our animals from time to time.
+It is in Australian made and imported products on our supermarket shelves, and unfortunately is being fed to our animals.

 The main international GM crops are: